Website icon Xpert.Digital

 Alarming letter from real estate industry president Axel Gedaschko

-Massive reduction in previous funding
+Massive cuts to previous funding

 Rising rents as a possible consequence

-A particularly worrying forecast from Gedaschko is that rents could rise by an average of 1.14 euros per square meter.
-This would place a significant burden on tenants, especially in apartment buildings.
-People with lower incomes often live here in particular, which would further exacerbate social inequality.
+A particularly worrying prediction from Gedaschko is that rents could rise by an average of €1.14 per square meter.
+This would place a considerable burden on tenants, especially in apartment buildings.
+These are often home to people with lower incomes, which would further exacerbate social inequality.

 Details from Axel Gedaschko's letter